McChug/startup/README.md

 - **Application elements** - I meet WCAG color contrast requirements.
 - **Application text content** - I really like the fonts I found, I keep 'em consistent.
 - **Application images** - I made a vector graphic in Illustrator as well as a flyer in InDesign to match the theme of my app, though the flyer is not currently formatted how I intend to have it when shipped.

+## JavaScript deliverable ⚙️

+For this deliverable, I implemented JavaScript so that my application includes many of its primary functions for a singular user.
+Because this website will not be accessible with only one user when it is complete, I've made certain placeholders for database calls, websocket, and other technologies to be implemented later.
+I also have not finished all of the intended JavaScript functionality yet, but have made significant progress.

+- **Login** - You can join a game by inserting your name and a valid PIN.
+Right now, that PIN is 'SSSS'.
+- **Database** - I store user information in local storage currently.
+Later, these will populate my database.
+- **WebSocket** - I will later use WebSocket to make the calls to my database to pull usernames and form submissions, instead of the hardcoded dummy text I currently have implemented.
+- **Application logic** - Unrelated to the main functionality of my app, I created a form that can generate a custom party invite!
+This honestly took more time away from my main game than it should have, but I had just been introduced to a JavaScript library at work to modify pdf's, so I couldn't help putting it in my app.